QueasovanAlles/qvatpc/README.md

 - IoT projects with multiple communication endpoints

 ### Unique Position In Development Experience
 While tools like PM2 handle process management and tmux offers terminal multiplexing, QvATPC creates a perfect bridge between these approaches.
 The closest alternatives like PM2 focus on process management but lack the terminal interaction capabilities.
-VS Code's integrated terminal requires manual splitting and doesn't offer process-aware controls.It delivers process-aware terminal control that modern developers need.
+VS Code's integrated terminal requires manual splitting and doesn't offer process-aware controls.
+This setup delivers process-aware terminal control that I, Qva, am now using intensivly for projects in dev stage.

 ### Getting Started